sw-code/sw-code.github.io/_posts/2023-10-25-making-unity-a-decent-employee-3.md

 You take a deep breath.
 Isn't that wonderful.
 What a bold move, Jeff.

-Think about it for a second: If your human colleague was doing what Unity does, you'd dig up their dead pet cat called Pumpkins, and plant its severed head on their bed while they're sleeping.
-Well, at least I would.
+Think about it for a second: If your human colleague was doing what Unity does, you'd [REDACTED].

 Let's shift perspectives: What would you have done in Jeff's position?